Our first Arizona Graduate Conference in French took place in February 23-24, 2018.

 - Women’s studies, queer studies and sexuality

-Participants will also be able to sign up for two research workshops:
+Participants were also able to sign up for two research workshops:

 - Dr. Alain-Philippe Durand (Dean and Professor of French, University of Arizona): “How to build a research agenda in hip hop studies and an overview of the field”.